eric-neal/eric-neal/README.md

 I tutor high school through early college mathematics and computer science.

 Always offering collaboration on small projects or to give feedback.
-I am ultimately interested in further education and research but am currently looking for full-time work in software engineering!
+I am ultimately interested in the overlaps between mathematics and computer science, seeking further education but am currently looking for full-time work in software engineering!

 ## What I'm working on
 I have several projects posted from courses I have taken, including various algorithm analysis programs and a very simple neural network in an elective AI course.
 I also have been working on a sports parity website as an exploration of graph theory.